Does Apple really protect you from advertising surveillance?

 wolfie

-Apple forces transparency among App developers
+Apple forces transparency among app developers

 chrome

-Google Chrome spyware.
+Google Chrome, the spyware.

 duck

-DuckDuckGo's browser, respectful of your privacy.
+DuckDuckGo's browser, which respects your privacy.

-If we now look at the messaging:
+If we now look at messaging apps:

 messenger